UXAspects/UXAspects/guides/developer-standard.md

 - The class name should consist of the component name followed by `Component`, written in upper camel case.
 - Any `@Input` and `@Output` variables should be defined in the class rather than in component metadata.
 - All instance variables that are used within the view should be public.
-- Mark any instance variables or functions as private that you do not wish to expose outside of the component only if they are not used within the view.
+- Mark any other instance variables or functions as private that you do not wish to expose outside of the component.
 - Any component that may be used in a form e.g. checkboxes or radiobuttons, should support **both** `ngModel` and an alternative two way binding property to get/set the value.
 - Use attributes on the template to manipulate the DOM where possible rather than using TypeScript to manipulate the DOM.
 In the rare occasion where it is not possible, inject `Renderer2` and use it rather than directly touching the DOM.
 - When using key events in the View specify the key in the attribute rather than performing a condition check on the event `keyCode` e.g. (keydown.uparrow)="upKeyPress()".
 - When binding directly to a style property in the view, place the measurement in the attribute rather than using string interpolation eg. `<div [style.top.px]="topValue"></div>` rather than `<div [style.top]="topValue + 'px'"></div>`.
-- TSLint is included in our project and you code should conform to the rules it tests for.
+- TSLint is included in our project and your code should conform to the rules it tests for.
 - Where possible components should support a disabled state.
 - Components should provide keyboard support for accessibility purposes.
 - Each component should have unit tests written for it.
 A complete guide on writing unit tests can be [found here](https://github.com/UXAspects/UXAspects/blob/develop/UNIT-TESTS.md).